 For years it was the Fellowship Hall of the Brownville Community Church, a gathering place for the community.
-In 1996, the Brownville-Brownville Junction Historical Society purchased the building from the Church and it has been home to the Society ever since.
+In 1996, the Brownville-Brownville Junction Historical Society purchased the building from the Church and is now home to thousands of artifacts of Brownville's history.

 We would love your help!

 For information about volunteering or about the museum, call Susan at 965-8070

 More Than a Train Yard and a Whistle Stop:

 The Canadian Pacific Railway's Brownville Division 1886 to 1963